How to use Procurement Connection

 There are various procurement processes and the toolkit includes useful documents, templates and timetables associated for each process.

-The information has been organised into three specific sections:
+The information has been organised into 3 specific sections:

 1 - Planning a procurement

-This page provides information for use at the beginning of the procurement including:
+This provides information for use at the beginning of the procurement including:

-- The template contract reports (Regulation 84 and sub-OJEU)
+- the template contract reports (Regulation 84 and sub-threshold)

 2 - Protocols 1 to 10